mtumilowicz/designPatterns/README.md

 The main goal of this project is to show basic design patterns and provide real-life examples.
 Solutions provided in the code are inspired by the wide-ranging internet search and know-how of the author.

 ## behavioural
 All behavioural design patterns are in package: behavioural.*.
 Package of specific pattern is obtained using camel-case.
+Every design pattern has been tested in `test` package (same naming convention).
 ### chain of responsibility
 ### command
 ### interpreter